jomjol/AI-on-the-edge-device-docs/docs/Neural-Network-Types.md

 #####   Output

 * **ana-cont**_XXX.tflite:
-  * 2 neurons with output in range [-1, 1] - representing a sinus / cosinus encoding of the angle
+  * 2 neurons with output in range [-1, 1] - representing a sinus / cosine encoding of the angle
-  * needs to be converted to angle with arctan-hyperbolicus function
+  * needs to be converted to angle with arctan-hyperbolic function

 * **ana-class100**_XXX.tflite
   * 100 neurons representing the classes from 0.0, 0.1, ...
 9.8, 9.9